TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **Conclusion**

-In this project we explored two methods for enhancing robotic grasping and carrying abilities by leveraging existing sensors to gather information about an object's Center of mass.
+In this project we explored two methods for enhancing robotic grasping and carrying abilities by leveraging existing sensors to gather information about an object's center of mass.
 Our experiments showed that the proposed methods did not outperform the baseline model.
 We speculate that this is due to the added complexity of the COM prediction network, which may have made training less data-efficient.
 Future work should focus on addressing this limitation and evaluating our methods in more complex environments to assess their robustness and scalability.

 **References**